- on Mon 28 January 2013

 Do all Indian/Pakistani/Egyptian/etc. hackers deserve to be painted with the same brush?

 See above point.
 OP's fallacious logic also has a racist undertone.
 OP could have taken a more measured tone, backed by evidence, as to why certain outsourcing experiences are more problematic than others and how this correlates with geography.
-As it stands, he comes off sounding like a redneck.

 $60,000 to launch an MVP is a bad idea, period.